uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

 The uhgroupings application also makes use of npm, a package manager for installing node modules.
 The latest releases of node ships with npm so only a node installation is required.
 Node offers platform installers for both Windows and Mac OSX.
 They also offer binaries for Windows, Mac OSX and Linux systems.
 Visit the [download](https://nodejs.org/en/download/) page for more information.

 To verify your node installation, open a terminal and enter the node -v command.
+Your version should match v5.1.0

     node -v

 To verify your npm installation, open a terminal and enter the npm -v command.
+Your version should match v3.3.12.

     npm -v